12V vs 24V LED Strip: What is the difference and which one to choose?

 The difference between 12V LED strip and 24V LED strip is insignificant in some cases.
 For small installations that require a 12V battery, a 12V LED strip is recommended.
 But for larger projects, we suggest you consider 24V LED strips.
 We also think the 24V would be better than 12V if power supply selection and cuttable length are not important considerations for you.

-YUJILEDS offers 12V and 24V strips.
+YUJILEDS offers 12V high CRI led strips and 24V high CRI led strips.
 They have the same number of LEDs, the same power and light output, just different voltage and amperage combination.
-However, 24V strips will generally perform better as the 24V version draws less amperage as described above.
+However, 24V LED strips will generally perform better as the 24V version draws less amperage as described above.

 One more, if you need a longer line of light from one power supply, a 24 VDC LED strip is a good choice.
 While higher voltages do not mean a brighter light, 24 VDC is also capable of sustaining higher density LED chips.